 Statistical analysis plan for the LCG Study: a pragmatic, stepped wedge, cluster randomized pilot trial to reduce the use of Caesarean section in four hospitals in India implementing the WHO Labour Care Guide.

-Trial protocol will be registered with the Clinical Trials Registry of India.
+Trial protocol is registered with the Clinical Trials Registry of India (CTRI/2021/01/030695).